eatsfrog/eatsfrog/README.md

 - ⚡ Fun fact: ...
 -->

 Ny name is Ian.
-Here's some info about me:
+Here's some facts about me:
 - 🎓 I’m currently a statistics student at BYU.
 - 🌱 I'm interested in all topics related to Data Science, Machine Learning and Linear Regression.
 - 👯 I’m looking to collaborate on mathematical computation projects and music-related data projects.